chibiboba/JS-120/Exam Part 2/Specifics Study Guide (copy).md

 #### Pseudo-classical Inheritance pattern (constructor inheritance)

-- Using functions to create objects.

-- Definition from lesson 3 summary: has types (e.g., classes) inherit from other types.
-This way, all objects of a given type can share behaviors from the same source.

-- Also known as **constructor/prototype pattern**
+- The **constructor/prototype pattern** forms the basis of **pseudo-classical inheritance**, also called **constructor inheritance**.

-  - a constructor's prototype object (the object referenced by its `prototype` property) inherits from another constructor's prototype.
+- In pseudo-classical inheritance, a constructor's prototype object (the object referenced by its `prototype` property) inherits from another constructor's prototype.
 That is, a sub-type inherits from a super-type.

 - Syntax

   - Use `Object.create` to make one constructor a **sub-type** of the other, the **super-type**.
 Then <u>restore the constructor</u> property of the **sub-type**'s prototype object back to the **sub-type** function.
     - This must be done before you add new methods to the `subtype.prototype`

   ```js
   Square.prototype = Object.create(Rectangle.prototype);
   Square.prototype.constructor = Square;
   ```

-Example
+Constructor/ prototype Example

 - In this pattern, we use a constructor function and a prototype object to create objects and provide common methods for those objects.
 For instance: